 Roasted Eggplant Dip

-But I am back with a new, incredibly simple recipe!
-It sort of sums up my entire attitude towards food in the summer–simple, uncomplicated dishes that are flavorful, fresh, and highlight produce at its best.
+I am back with a new, incredibly simple recipe!
+It sort of sums up my entire attitude towards cooking in the summer: simple, uncomplicated dishes that are flavorful, fresh, and highlight produce at its best.

 Have I told you guys how much I love eggplant?
 It is probably one of my favorite foods.